razethion/Notes/README.md

 Spigot plugin that allows you to create notes for users, based on UUID.

 # Functions
--Stores notes for a player into Notes/config.yml based on user's UUID -Hides notes marked as deleted/old when performed, never deletes them for recoverability -Auto-hides 3m old notes
+Stores notes for a player into Notes/config.yml based on user's UUID Hides notes marked as deleted/old when performed, never deletes them for recoverability Auto-hides 3m old notes
--Allows you to click and delete a note in the /notes list -And more!
+Allows you to click and delete a note in the /notes list And more!

 # Permissions
 notes.note - Create a note for a user and see when somebody adds/deletes a note